user24/code-shuffler/README.md

 ## How it works

-It just takes a list of basic operations, like `return input + 1`, `return input * 2`, etc, and creates thousands of random-length chains of those operations, chosen randomly.
+It just takes a list of basic operations, like `return input + 1`, `return PI * input`, etc, and creates thousands of random-length chains of those operations, chosen randomly.
 Then, we simply run the chain on each input, and when we find a chain that produces the correct output for all inputs, we record it.
 Finally, we output the successful chains from longest to shortest.